Chevron Aphrodite

 Partner

 Chevron inherited Noble's position in the 2020 merger.
-Shell (via BG Group) and Israel's Delek bring regional expertise and complementary capabilities.
+Shell (via BG Cyprus) and Israel's NewMed Energy (formerly Delek Drilling) bring regional expertise and complementary capabilities.

 Path to FID